In this post, we’ll see:

-Control Panel is a virtual folder which has many applet shortcuts.
-Remember that those applets can change settings of your system.
+Control Panel is a virtual folder that has many applet shortcuts.
+Remember that those applets can change the settings of your system.

-In the Large icons and Small icons view, you can right-click on an applet shortcut and when you do, you can see a context menu with few or many of these options:
+In the Large icons and Small icons view, you can right-click on an applet shortcut.
+When you do that, you can see a context menu with few or many of these options: